VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-despoina.md

 4. Testing
 After implementing the changes, I verified that everything was working correctly.
 I stopped and restarted the containers multiple times to confirm that the data was still there after the restarts.
 I also tested the database intitaization by ensuring that the robots zable was created properly with the correct structure and that the intitial data was inserted successfully.

+### Learning Story [#138]: C++ Coding Conventions Research
+To address challenges in organizing and maintaining clean code for the robot dog’s functionalities, I researched and implemented C++ coding conventions.
+My primary goal was to create a codebase that adhered to industry standards, ensuring it was modular, readable, and easy to maintain.
+By referring to the Google C++ Style Guide, I identified and adopted key practices to improve the quality of our code.

+This process also helped me with teamwork and allowed me to follow coherent coding connventions when collaborating.